 National Building Code of Canada

-Applications of Part 3 including changes to 2015 NBC
+Applications of Part 3 including proposed changes to 2020 NBC

-This updated two-day seminar focuses on core concepts of the 2015 National Building Code of Canada (NBC) and their application to a variety of Part 3 buildings, with a special focus on technical changes, including:
+This two-day seminar focuses on core concepts of the 2015 National Building Code of Canada (NBC).
+A dedicated day of workshops will reinforce their application to a variety of Part 3 buildings.

 The seminar has been developed based on interest in previous seminars on the NBC and sessions will involve individual and group participation in applying fundamental requirements of Part 3.
 There will be a structured workshop environment with constant interaction between attendees and seminar leaders.
 Workshop sessions will include application of Part 3 requirements from the 2015 NBC using provided project drawings.